hapostgres/pg_auto_failover/docs/failover-state-machine.rst

 promoted.
 This state allows synchronisation on the monitor, making sure that the primary has stopped Postgres before promoting the secondary, hence preventing split brain situations.

-The following diagram shows the pg_auto_failover State Machine.
-It's missing links to the ``single`` state, which can always been reached when removing all the other nodes.

 Report_LSN
 ^^^^^^^^^^